fguillen/RubyInFantasyGames/SaveTheLemons/README.md

 Use cursor keys left and right to manage the lifeboat.
 You get points when a lemon bounce on your lifeboat.
 And extra points if the lemon riches the other side safely.

-If more than 25 lemons drown into the cold water you lose the game.
+If more than 25 lemons sink into the cold water you lose the game.

+Have special attention to the king lemons.
+If they reach the other side, they will reward you.

 But watch out!.
-Someone is throwing arrows into the water; if one arrives on your lifeboat it will burst!.
-There are also mystery ketchup bottles which if they reach the other side, will reward you.
+Some lemons are very angry; if they touch the lifeboat they will bite it!.

 ## How to run